FOLIO-FSE/folio_stats/README.md

 # folio_stats

 Collects and displays various indicators in a FOLIO Instance.
+Indicators are configurable and the tenant in focus can be changed using the environment variables see the .env_temp file

+Also acts as a RTAC API for the Swedish union catalog Libris.

+# Configuring indicators
+TBA

 # Installation
 Make sure you have Python >= 3.7 installed together with Flask